md-amirozzaman-niaz/js-technique-and-mastery/README.md

 * **SpiderMonkey** written in
 * **QuickJs** is an embeddable JS engine written in C
 * **JavaScriptCore** written in

+### Mention some javascript Runtime environment?

+* **Node.js**
+* (**Bun**)[https://github.com/oven-sh/bun] At its core is the Bun runtime, a fast JavaScript runtime designed as a drop-in replacement for Node.js.
+It's written in **Zig** and powered by **JavaScriptCore** under the hood, dramatically reducing startup times and memory usage.
+* (**LLRT**)[https://github.com/awslabs/llrt] LLRT (Low Latency Runtime) is a lightweight JavaScript runtime designed to address the growing demand for fast and efficient Serverless applications.
+LLRT offers up to over 10x faster startup and up to 2x overall lower cost compared to other JavaScript runtimes running on AWS Lambda.

+It's built in Rust, utilizing QuickJS as JavaScript engine, ensuring efficient memory usage and swift startup.

 ### Primitive data type and non primitive data type?